shabss/getdata.proj1/README.md

 * Produce the tidy data set with the average of each feature for each activity and each subject

 ## Feature name mapping
 Please look at the feature_info.txt in the downloaded zip file for information on raw names.
 As indicated above, the raw names were converted into descriptive names.
-Following tables contain partial list of column names that are present in tidy data set
+Following table contains the conversion info.

 <table>
 <tr><td> Seq </td><td> Raw Name </td><td> Descriptive Name </td><tr>